5 Ways to Fix Low Hot Water Pressure

 This is the worse one and needs to be dealt with quickly.
 If the water pressure has suddenly dropped in the whole house without other cause, you could be dealing with a leaking line or a broken pipe.
 You want to identify this quickly because it could result in massive damage and including wood floor water damage.

 In this case, you will want to inspect the walls and floors where the pipes run.
 If you have a basement, you can check the ceiling to see if there are any water spots and look for any wet spots.
+Check to see if your hot water tank is leaking from the bottom.
+This can cause water pressure issues too.
+Once you can see where the water leaks are coming from you will need to stop the flow.

 Related: What to do if you have wet carpet in your basement.